RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ![201 Workflow](201workflow.png)

 Finally, there is ongoing work outside the flow of class meetings, such as online homework and application/extension problems.

-More on these in the "Learning Activities in MTH 201" section below.
+**Student expectations:** The hybrid structure of the course together with the unpredictable nature of the ongoing pandemic

 ---